 Ofev (nintedanib) is an anti-fibrotic medicine marketed by Boehringer Ingelheim that was approved for the treatment of idiopathic pulmonary fibrosis (IPF) in the U.S. in 2014 and in Europe in 2015.
-The therapy also has been approved for the same indication in Japan and other locations.
+The therapy also has been approved for the same indication in Japan and many other countries.

-More recently, Ofev was approved in the U.S., Canada and Europe to treat patients with progressive fibrosing interstitial lung diseases (ILDs), which is a group of more than 200 conditions that may cause lung tissue scarring, other than IPF.
+More recently, Ofev was approved in the U.S., Canada and Europe to treat patients with progressive fibrosing interstitial lung diseases (ILDs), a group of respiratory diseases characterized by progressive lung tissue scarring.

 How does Ofev work?

 Ofev inhibits tyrosine kinase, an enzyme essential for signal transduction pathways that trigger growth factors like vascular endothelial growth factor receptor, fibroblast growth factor receptor, and platelet-derived growth factor receptor, which are produced in excess in IPF patients.

 These growth factors promote collagen production and deposition and control the differentiation, maturation, and proliferation of the fibroblasts, which eventually lead to the formation of scar tissue in the lungs.